- for Hilton Honors users83

-The Amex Surpass card charges foreign transaction fees, which means using it abroad or paying for international Hilton stays is not the best use of the card.
+The Amex Ascend card charges no foreign transaction fees, which means using it abroad or paying for international Hilton stays is a smart use of the card.
 Point multipliers in bonus categories are quite lucrative, but given the lower value of Hilton Honors points, the earnings on everyday spending aren’t that strong.

 - Hilton purchases

 The Hilton card charges no fee for transactions made outside the United States.